-Because independent and proprietary colleges may or may not be participating in the Ohio Transfer Module, transferring credit to/from independent institutions will vary.
+Because independent and proprietary colleges do not participate in Ohio Transfer 36, transferring credit to/from independent institutions will vary.
 Students endeavoring to transfer to Zane State College from an independent or proprietary college should schedule an appointment with the Registrar's Office and/or the program director of the desired program to determine if credit will transfer.
-During the process, students will be required to provide transcript information and supporting documentation such as sylllabi describing, in detail, the contents of courses taken at the independent college.
+During the process, students will be required to provide transcript information and supporting documentation such as syllabi which must describe in detail the learning outcomes and course content, in detail, of courses taken at the independent college.
 Based on a thorough review of the provided material, credit may or may not be awarded.
 Students transferring to an independent or proprietary college from Zane State College are encouraged to check with that college's registrar's office to verify ability to transfer credit.